deeptimahisare1206/New_Things_Learned_Module/README.md

 Understanding different formats of sending messages.
 <p>Focus on sending the registration form on the WhatsApp number that is registered....</p>
 Lets continue.............
+<p>It also have code of replying to the hi message with the template message.</p>